GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 A fine ring with a twisting pattern engraved.
 *The ring can store a maximum of 1d4+2 charges.
 Anytime the wearer is damaged by an Acid, Cold, Electric, Fire, or Sonic attack, the ring gets a charge of that type.
 A charge may be expended as an action to fire a ray, like that of a wand, of the charge's type*.

+**Ring of the Encroaching Mist**, $6,300
+Unique
+Neg.
+The ring always displays cloudy reflections in its silver band.
+Occasionally, you could swear you see something behind you in the reflection.
+*The user may cast the Creeping Death, Fogflow, and Vapors spells as though they knew them as wyrdings- even if they couldn't normally cast spells.
+The wearer also suffers a -3 to [Will] saves and a +3 to [Will] checks.
+The wearer cannot be obtunded by inebriation.
+When first worn by a creature for the day, it must succeed a DV 20 [Will] save or be stuporous for a number of minutes equal to the points of failure.
+If the wearer has never donned the ring before, the DV is increased by 1d12.
+A creature which rests with the ring one has their total rest level reduced to the previous level.
+Thus a short rest yields no benefit*.

 **Ring of Greatness**, $7,800
 Neg.
 This represents a number of magical rings which might be found.
 They can be made of any material and the mentioned price is the minimum for a simple ring fashioned of a precious metal.
 Each ring of greatness enhances a specific attibute of its wearer by 1.